noumanrasheed/pakiflix/README.md

     Application means the software program provided by the Company downloaded by You on any electronic device, named PakiFlix

-    Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to PakiFlix.
+    Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to PakiDrama.

     Country refers to: Pakistan